Kayyleigh/BarNotation/README.md

 - [ ] Hierarchical notebook sections (e.g., sections, subsections)
 - [ ] Autocomplete of existing command sequences when typing in `command-input` nodes
 - [ ] Proper user guide
+- [ ] Bulk select of collection entries (for copying to another collection or bulk-delete)
+- [ ] Advanced search in collections and/or notes on inclusion/exclusion or depth of math node type(s)
+- [ ] Enable custom names on collection entries, and include it in search logic.
+Can be a button on hover, but single char is so small, I think either "edit mode" or a new modal for modifying entries (name, node, count).
+Latter may be overly complex for what it adds to the experience
 - [ ] Add `binom`, `vector` and `matrix` math node types
 - [ ] Add `cases` math node type
 - [ ] Add `multiline-equation` math node type